mkcor/assmtrepr/CONTRIBUTING.md

 Indeed, you want to make sure that your changes are free of common problems.

+Build the vignettes:

+    > devtools::build_vignettes()

+You may check that the HTML output renders properly (found in `inst/doc/`).

-Once you are happy with your contribution, you want to build the package:
+Once you are happy with your contribution, run

+    $ git add vignettes/my_analysis.Rmd
+    $ git commit -m "Add analysis of ..."
+    $ git push origin <your-feature-branch>

+and submit a pull request against `upstream master`.
+Thank you!

+## Running your local package [optional]

+First, you want to build the (modified, work-in-progress) package.
+In the R console, run

     > devtools::build()